-- exchange-traded future contracts that involve cash settlement; - forward contracts that involve cash settlements or physical delivery of a commodity; and - swap contracts that require payments to (or receipts from) counterparties based on the difference between a fixed and a variable price, or two
+- exchange-traded futures contracts that involve cash settlement; - forward contracts that involve cash settlements or physical delivery of a commodity; and - swap contracts that require payments to (or receipts from) counterparties based on the difference between a fixed and a variable price, or two variable prices, for a commodity.

 We account for all of our derivative instruments in accordance with the provisions of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended.
-We record all derivatives in our balance sheets at their fair value as other assets or other liabilities and classify them as current or noncurrent based upon their anticipated settlement date.
+We record all derivatives in our combined balance sheets at their fair value as other assets or other liabilities and classify them as current or noncurrent based upon their anticipated settlement date.